nacx/kahuna/README.md

 Issue Tracking
 --------------

-f you find any issue, please submit it to the [Bug tracking system](https://github.com/nacx/abijy/issues) and we will do our best to fix it.
+If you find any issue, please submit it to the [Bug tracking system](https://github.com/nacx/abijy/issues) and we will do our best to fix it.